-There are many things you can do to earn a living, and driving a truck is one of them.
+You can do many things to earn a living, and driving a truck is one of them.

-After all, the truck driving industry of the USA is flourishing with a range of opportunities that you can avail.
-Most employers will consider hiring an individual who possesses a clean driver’s record and owns a commercial driver’s license.
-Additionally, such individuals must also pass a drug screening and background check.
+After all, the truck driving industry in the USA is flourishing with a range of opportunities.
+Most employers will consider hiring an individual with a clean record and a commercial driver's license.
+Additionally, such individuals must pass a drug screening and background check.
 You should have an understanding of the different types of truck driving jobs before you apply for one.

 Here are a few types of jobs you will find in the truck driving industry.